 - 65.1.
 The final two weeks of Centre Competition are reserved for the Centre Championships.
 Every athlete is encouraged to participate in this competition. - 65.2.
 The first three place getters in each age group will be awarded either a gold, silver or bronze medal.

-65.3.
+If there are five (5) or less registered athletes in an age group, only gold medals will be awarded. - 65.3.
 Only athletes that have competed in an event, a minimum of three times, during the Melville Little Athletics Centre program season will be eligible to compete in that event during the Centre Championships.

-- 65.3.
-U16 and U17 registered athletes will compete as one age group during Centre Championships. - 65.4.
-Points and ribbon achievements will not count during Centre Championships. - 65.5.
-Personal Best Ribbons will be awarded to all athletes that achieve a Personal Best during the two weeks of Centre Championships.
+The only exceptions to this is rule are as follows: - 65.4.
+Athletes in the U17 age group, whom only need to compete in an event on two (2) occasions. - 65.5.
+Athlete that cannot compete after registering with MAC, due to extenuating circumstance.
+The exemption shall be qualified by a written request via the athletes Club Manager to the Executive Committee, whereby an assessment will be made on a case by case basis on the approval of the exception.
+The athlete is to make every attempt to compete in an event on three (3) occasions. - 65.6.
+U16 and U17 registered athletes will compete as one age group during Centre Championships. - 65.7.
+Points and ribbon achievements will not count during Centre Championships. - 65.8.
+Personal Best Ribbons will be awarded to athletes aged U6 to U13 that achieve a Personal Best during the two weeks of Centre Championships.